 - Alpha and Beta Testing: It is ill-advised to release your product without extensive testing.
 Alpha and Beta tests allow you to get valuable feedback from people who may become customers.
-If you sat down with any potential customers in the Validation step, they may be willing to help you test out the service.
+If you met with any potential customers in the Validation step, they may be willing to help you test out the service.
 During these tests, aim to gather as much feedback as possible – and ignore the negative feedback at your own peril.

-- Release and Marketing: Lastly, you have to think about your SaaS release to the public – and you need to market your release.
+- Release and Marketing: Lastly, you have to think about your SaaS release to the public, and you need to market your release.
 Marketing will be essential for drawing in users, and a plan for marketing should have been discussed along with everything else in the Planning stage.
 You also need to ensure that other elements, such as Customer Relationship personnel and drip emails are properly in place.
 User testing and analytics need to be running non-stop in the first few weeks or months on the market.
 In other words, expect to be at your busiest when your product is released; this is not the time to kick up your feet.

-Don’t wait to consider your SaaS marketing costsA lot of SaaS builders, especially if this is the first SaaS idea they’ve fully pursued, will grossly underestimate the amount of time and money that will be needed for marketing.
+A lot of SaaS builders, especially if this is the first SaaS idea they’ve fully pursued, will grossly underestimate the amount of time and money that will be needed for marketing.
 Unless they’ve built a robust marketing plan from the ground up for a new business, most people simply don’t know what it’s going to take.
 No matter how good your product is, you’re going to need a lot more than a nice marketing site and a few PPC ads.

-Building a SaaS Financial ModelNow that we’ve looked at the elements for the actual development, including some rough time estimates, let’s look at what things might actually cost by the end of the project so you can start to build your unique SaaS financial model.
+Now that we’ve looked at the elements for the actual development, including some rough time estimates, let’s look at what things might actually cost by the end of the project so you can start to build your unique SaaS financial model.
 Remember that some projects require much more work than others, and this article does not serve as a SaaS calculator to give you an exact cost.
 If you decide to seek help in putting together a realistic estimate, look for an experienced group that specializes in helping SaaS companies get off the ground, such as JH Media Group.

-So, what’s your total cost to build a SaaS going to be?Our experience building software as a service has revealed a few wide ranges for SaaS development.
+Our experience building SaaS systems has revealed a few wide ranges for SaaS development.
 A SaaS tool typically ends up somewhere in the $15-100k range, with the majority falling more toward the middle.
 For SaaS Platforms, there is a larger range, falling between $50-250k.
 Again, platforms have more features, ergo, more time and money in both planning and development.
-The end cost is largely dependant on how many times you need to backtrack because you had to rethink your functionality, design, or how the system will best suit your users.
+The end cost is largely dependent on how many times you need to backtrack to rethink your functionality, design, or how the system will best suit your users.

 One of the most costly mistakes we see, unfortunately far too often, is a client who has already spent half their budget (or more) only to scrap the original build due to poor planning and a discount development team.